What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 How many stages of Alzheimer’s disease are there?

-As a chronic neurodegenerative disease, Alzheimer's results in the deterioration and loss of neurons in the brain, which influences how experts identify the stages of Alzheimer's disease.
+As a chronic neurodegenerative disease, Alzheimer's disease results in the deterioration and loss of neurons in the brain, which influences how experts identify the stages of Alzheimer's disease.
 According to the Centers for Disease Control and Prevention (CDC), over five million people in the United States currently live with Alzheimer's disease.

 1. Preclinical Alzheimer's disease